-A man's manners are a mirror in which he shows his portrait.

--Johann Wolfgang von Goethe
+A man's manners are a mirror in which he shows his portrait. ∼ Johann Wolfgang von Goethe

-When you were a little child, you learned to socialize by watching your parents or caretakers.
-You took on a specific pattern from them through which you relate to others.
-This socialization pattern is part of your "family myth," a set of cherished beliefs sustained by your family.
-It is a filter through which you relate to others and through which others perceive you.
-It creates a mask that can weaken your ability to be authentic.
+When we were little children, we learned to socialize by watching our parents or caretakers.
+We took on a specific pattern from them through which we relate to others.
+This socialization pattern is our "family myth," a set of cherished beliefs sustained by our family that pertain to how we relate to others.
+It is a filter through which we perceive others and through which they will also perceive us.
+It creates a mask of first impression that will influence how we come across.